xtitusx/type-guard/README.md

 * Combine and return the first `GuardResult` instance in failure, or only a `GuardResult` instance in success.
 * Stack and return all `GuardResult` instances in failure, or only a `GuardResult` instance in success.

-# The true story

-Once upon a time there was a forgotten kingdom, lost in the far north, called TypGard :rainbow:.

-This kingdom was populated by two complementary tribes living in harmony: the Backings and the Frontkings.
-Two other tribes, constantly at war, the Vikings and the Nanokings quarreled in the mountains :mount_fuji:, but we will not discuss them in this story ...

-The Backings were a people of craftsmen: miners :gem:, blacksmiths :hammer:, loggers, lumberjacks.
-The Frontkings were a tribe skilled in the arts, including body painting :performing_arts: and storytelling :violin:.

-After each daily council :coffee:, Frontking's skalds often swapped the tale of one or two sagas against the essential goods produced by the Backings.

-And all this little small world lived in cooperation and peace, until the day, when curious foreigners from the south, tried to sow trouble :snake: and divide this beautiful and well-ordered kingdom.
-The northerners, not understanding their language, decided to simply name these invaders the sons of Julius, or Jsøns in Old Nordic language.

-The Jsøns were devious and manipulative, and the Northerners never knew if they were telling them the truth :suspect:.

-Fortunately, they could rely on Tyr, the deity of order and law, to gauge each suspected Jsøn, and validate his claims.

-Tyr was accompanied by seven guards, each representing an aspect of the order ....

 # Table of Contents
 1. [Installation](#installation)
 2. [Basic Usage](#basic-usage)